djthorpe/ytapi/README.md

   * `ListChannels` Use this for listing the channel or channels that you have access for

+  * `ListChannelLocalizedMetadata` Will list all the localized languages for channel metadata (language, title and description)

+Commands for updating channels:

+  * `-hl <language> -title <title> -description <string> UpdateChannelLocalizedMetadata` Use this for adding channel localization text.

 ## Operations for Live Streams